ocodista/whisper_bun/README.md

 Faster Whisper runs 4-5x faster than the original Whisper.
 It uses CTranslate2 for optimized inference and consumes less memory.

+The program automatically uses GPU acceleration (CUDA) if available, falling back to CPU if not.

 ## License

 MIT